debops/debops/docs/getting-started.rst

 Example inventory
 -----------------

-To manage Apache on a given host it should be included in the ``debops_service_apache`` Ansible inventory group:
+To manage Apache on a given host or set of hosts, they need to be added to the ``[debops_service_apache]`` Ansible group in the inventory:

 .. code:: ini